Korean-Style Shrimp Gochujang Noodles

 -

-Make the gochujang sauce: In a small bowl, whisk together gochujang, soy sauce, honey, rice vinegar, sesame oil, garlic, and ginger.
-Add the water and whisk until well combined.
+Whisk together gochujang, soy sauce, honey, rice vinegar, sesame oil, garlic, ginger, and water to create the sauce.

 -